SSpzcee/Asunder-PHB/phb/md/Taijutsu.md

 Tags: Submission

 Effects:
-You may use this in a clinch but its control cost is doubled.
+You may use this in a clinch but its control cost is increased by 5.
 On use and every 10 IC you maintain this Submission make a grapple roll against your opponent.
 If you win they gain 1 suffocation, \+1 for every 5 your roll is above theirs and reduces their control for every bonus suffocation.

 ### **Turtle**